-Join CISA and other practitioners, researchers, and staff from local, state, and federal agencies to share information about climate-related tools, resourcesc, experiences, and activities in the Carolinas.
+Join in the discussion with other real-world practitioners to share information about climate-related tools, resources, experiences, and activities in the Carolinas.

 Interactive presentations and audience discussion will improve understanding of our regional climate as well as information, services, and tools available to stakeholders and decision makers in the region.